s-oshitade/web-dev-notes/myWebDevNotes.md

 8. Keep learning
 9. Play Foosball
 10. Get a mentor
-11. Get into the habot of chunking
+11. Get into the habit of chunking
 12. Break someone else's code

 _Credit: Angela Yu, Lead Instructor at the App Brewery_